Career Support for doctoral students

 Understanding the academic positions at KI

 An academic career is often a very international one.
-However, the exact positions and what they entail look different between countries, so it might be a good idea to make yourself familiar with the different positions that exist at KI and the Career structure for academic staff.
+However, the exact positions and what they entail look different between countries, so it might be a good idea to make yourself familiar with the different positions that exist at KI and the career structure for academic staff.

 Contact